kcl-lang/kcl-lang.io/blog/2024-01-04-biweekly-newsletter/index.md

 ##### 6. Debugging KCL Functions Locally

-See [here](https://github.com/crossplane-contrib/function-kcl) for more information.
+See [here](https://github.com/crossplane-contrib/function-kcl) for more information and examples.

 #### Client Enhancements

 It can be seen that the above abstract code often requires a crossplane as a control plane intermediary, and you can still complete the abstraction in a fully client-side manner and directly generate crossplane managed resources to reduce the burden on the cluster.

-For example
+On the client side, there are two methods to render managed resources.
+One method is to use the `crossplane beta render` command, and the other is to render directly using the `kcl run` command.
+The usage for the former can be found here.
+For the latter, the usage is as follows.

 ```shell
 kcl run oci://ghcr.io/kcl-lang/crossplane-xnetwork-kcl-function -S items -D params='{"oxr": {"spec": {"id": "network-test-functions"}}}'